 2. Making money online

-Domain similarity with stocks is not just “buy low, sell high”.
+Domain similarity with stocks is not just “buy low, sell high.”
 Ever heard about IDNX.COM?
-It seems that when stockbrokers are selling high those high tech stocks from Silicon Valley, people and most companies also buy domains high!
+It seems that when stockbrokers are selling high those high-tech stocks from Silicon Valley, people and most companies also buy domains high!
 And this is something that has been going on for at least 6 years (2006 – 2012)!
-The good news is, you don’t need to be a licensed stockbroker, or a licensed real estate agent to buy or sell domains.
-You just need a proper tool to find a great name, and signup to Sedo, Godaddy Auctions or Afternic, and you are ready to go.
+The good news is you don’t need to be a licensed stockbroker or a licensed real estate agent to buy or sell domains.
+You just need a proper tool to find a great name and signup for Sedo, Godaddy Auctions, or Afternic, and you are ready to go.

 Sedo reported over a million users.
 So, the supply is growing, what about the demand for great domains?
-Well, that’s growing too, everybody wants a domain/website that has targeted traffic.
+Well, that’s growing, too, everybody wants a domain/website that has targeted traffic.
 What helps an ordinary user build a website with targeted traffic?
-Tools like WordPress, Adwords, SEO and social media.
-WordPress currently holds around 20% of the entire web and Adwords brings in 99% cash that Google makes.
+Tools like WordPress, Adwords, SEO, and social media.
+WordPress currently holds around 20% of the entire web, and AdWords brings in the majority of the cash that Google makes.
 How are SEO and social media doing?
 Just check your inbox and count how many SEO and social media offers you get.
-This adds up to point 1, that it’s also growing.
-I mean, Google stocks hit an all-time record high this October and their income is constantly growing, and Facebook is the second most visited website on the planet!
+This adds up to point 1 that it’s also growing.
+I mean, Google stocks hit an all-time record high this October, and their income is constantly growing, and Facebook is the second most visited website on the planet!

 3. New gTLDs are rampant

-Lawyers are getting better by the day, and to keep out the jargon (like UDRP) to the minimum.
+Lawyers are getting better by the day and trying to keep the jargon (like UDRP) to a minimum.
 Let’s just say the judges are getting better, these aren’t the nineties anymore.
 Not to mention there are now companies with 20 years of experience in protecting companies from squatting.

 Yes, domain flipping still makes sense